 This date to be confirmed – but as this is a bit of a round-trip, we thought we should give you plenty of notice !

 Caroola Farm is a sustainable, permaculture farm near the Doughboy intersection (Goulburn road) between Bungendore and Braidwood.
 You can find out about some of the amazing things they get up to from their website – but why not come and see for yourself !

 More details in future updates.

 NEXT MEETINGS, 8 AM FRIDAY 12 AND 26 SEPTEMBER, THEN 10 OCTOBER

-The Breakfast Book Club meets fortnightly at 8 am at the Societea Cafe, 4/12 Barker St (Griffith Shops) Griffith.
+The Breakfast Book Club meets fortnightly at 8 am at the Societea Cafe, Griffith Shops.
 Enjoy a nutritional breakfast, great coffee and a hearty discussion based on a chapter of Sally Fallon’s “Nourishing Traditions”.

 There is no charge to attend but you are obliged to purchase a cup of your favourite beverage; a varied breakfast menu is also available.
 For further information email firstname.lastname@example.org

 OK, maybe this is getting way ahead of ourselves, but our good friends at Slow Food Shoalhaven have put their hands up to host the Slow Food national meeting in 2015.